aninditadash/react-ecommerce-app/README.md

 ### **How does React work?**

 React operates by creating an in-memory virtual DOM rather than directly manipulating the browser’s DOM.
 It performs necessary manipulations within this virtual representation before applying changes to the actual browser DOM.

+- __Actual DOM and Virtual DOM:__  Initially, there is an Actual DOM (Real DOM) containing a div with two child elements: h1 and h2.
+React maintains a previous Virtual DOM to track the UI state before any updates.
+- __Detecting Changes:__ When a change occurs (e.g., adding a new h3 element), React generates a New Virtual DOM.
+React compares the previous Virtual DOM with the New Virtual DOM using a process called _reconciliation_.
+- __Efficient DOM Update:__ React identifies the differences (in this case, the new h3 element).
+Instead of updating the entire DOM, React updates only the changed part in the New Actual DOM, making the update process more efficient.

 ### **How Babel Works with ReactJS?**